 The rules for skip, assignment, if, sequential composition, and while statements follow the standard semantics for these constructs.
-The semantics for non-standard constructs are as follows:
+The semantics for nonstandard constructs are as follows:

 Havoc.
-The havoc (X) st (e) statement non-deterministically assigns values to the set of variables in X such that their values satisfy the statement's constraint, e.
+The havoc (X) st (e) statement nondeterministically assigns values to the set of variables in X such that their values satisfy the statement's predicate e.
 All variables not specified in X retain their previous values.
 If there does not exist an assignment of values to X that satisfy e, then the statement evaluates to wr.

 Assert.
-The assert e statement checks that the state satisfies its constraint e.
-If the boolean expression evaluates to true, then evaluation continues; otherwise, the statement evaluates to wr.
+The assert e statement checks that the state satisfies its predicate e.
+If e evaluates to true, then execution continues; otherwise, the statement evaluates to wr.

 Assume.
-The assume e statement checks that the state satisfies its constraint e.
-If the boolean expression evaluates to true, then evaluation continues; otherwise, the statement evaluates to ba.
+The assume e statement checks that the state satisfies its predicate e.
+If e evaluates to true, then execution continues; otherwise, the statement evaluates to ba.

 Relax.
 The relax (X) st (e) statement does not modify the state of the program in the original semantics.
-However, our design for relaxation is that a relax statement strictly relaxes or generalizes the semantics of a program at a given point.
-In particular, an original execution of the program is a trivial member of the relaxed semantics of the program.
-Therefore, the dynamic semantics of the relax statement assert that the relaxation predicate holds.
-We implement this by reusing the evaluation rule for assert.
+Because we require the original execution to be one of the relaxed executions, the dynamic original semantics requires the relaxation predicate e to hold in the original execution.